 Our host, Sofie Formica, is joined each week by 4KQ radio

-personality Laurel Edwards, Alastair McLeod, Jillian Whiting and Liz Cantor.
+personality Laurel Edwards, Alastair McLeod, Jillian Whiting, Liz Cantor and Damien Anthony Rossi.

 Sofie Formica - Host

 Great South East host, Sofie Formica began

 her television career at the age of 14 and hasn't looked

 back since.
 Her resume boasts appearances on Wombat, Saturday

 Disney, Now You See It (as Australia's